pachyderm/pachyderm/examples/spouts/spout101/README.md

 when the frequency of new incoming data is sporadic and the latency requirement to start the processing is short.
-Therefore, a regular pipeline with a cron input that polls for new data might not be an optimal solution.
+In these workloads, a regular pipeline with a cron input that polls for new data at a consistent time interval might not be an optimal solution.

 A spout pipeline has three major differences from regular pipelines:
 - it runs continuously